mperry68/InfradevConsultingWebsite/src/content/blog/aeo-vs-seo-differences-strategy.md

 ## Getting Started

 Ready to implement both SEO and AEO strategies?
-[Contact InfraDev Consulting](/contact) to learn how we can help you optimize for both traditional search and AI-powered answer engines.
+[Contact InfraDev](/contact) to learn how we can help you optimize for both traditional search and AI-powered answer engines.